Before any minor works are carried out on or near the road you must get a licence from us

 We have recently reviewed the cost of licence fees for applications to work on the highway and for the provision of vehicle crossings over footways and verges.
 The review confirmed the cost of the licence fees have not kept pace with the costs for administration.
-Regrettably this is currently unsustainable.
+Regrettably, this is unsustainable.
 As such, the fees will be raised as detailed below.

-From 1 January 2019 the following charges will apply to:
+The following charges will apply to:

 We will also be making a number of improvements to the way we process licences.
-They can now be applied for and paid for online making it quicker and easier to work on the highway network.

 The licence is commonly referred to as a ‘Section 171’ and is issued under the Highways Act 1980 (Section 171) Road Traffic Regulations Act 1984 (Section 65) and Environment Protection Act 1980 (Section 34).

 Standard conditions are attached to the application with additional conditions added as appropriate.
-You can find a sample Section 171 Application Form in the Information and resources section.

 How do I use it?

 Contact us and we will send you a licence application by email, fax or post.
 We will also give you a unique reference number.